Do you have autumn allergies or COVID-19? | ExBulletin

 Do you have autumn allergies or COVID-19?

-Denver (KDVR / WATE) – Autumn is officially here, with seasonal allergies.
+Denver (KDVR/Wort) – Autumn is officially here, with seasonal allergies.
 How can you tell the difference between allergies and COVID-19 from coughing to sneezing to itching in the throat?

 The answer may not be as simple as it looks.
 The easiest way to tell the difference is to get the COVID-19 test.

-According to Dr. Flavia Hoyte, an allergist at National Jewish Health, “Most people with allergies know how allergies are felt and when they tend to peak.”
+According to allergist Dr. Flavia Hoyte National Jewish Health, “Most people with allergies know how allergies are felt and when they tend to peak.”

 Fever is not allergic, so if you have it, it may be the first sign you may want to be tested for COVID-19.
 Experts warn that you too may be infected with COVID-19 and have no fever.